evn97/TelecomChurnAnalysis/README.md

 The dataset is available at: https://www.kaggle.com/datasets/blastchar/telco-customer-churn

+**Executive Summary**:
+Identifying a customers risk of churn is paramount for any business since it enables proactive measures to retain clients and profit.
+Churn, the rate at which customers discontinue their association with with a company, poses a substantial threat to revenue and market stability.
+By developing extensive and unique analytical tools accompanied with customer relationship management processes a business can identify early signs of dissatisfaction and deploy apt intervention.
+Reichheld and Schefter (2000) identified this process whereby customer retention heavily influences long-term profitability and emphasized the financial impact of preventing churn.
+Moreover, the cost for acquisitioning new customers exceeds that of retaining existing ones (Blattberg et al, 2001).
+Keeping with the theme of Telecommunication, often customer fees such as: equipment, postage & packaging, line installation or "takeover" fees and administrative charges are generated when acquiring a new customer.
+Not to mention product incentives that can include gifts, vouchers for the customer at the cost of the business.
+It is already clear that understanding churn  contributes to financial stability, but by employing unique approaches to customers at risk of churn a business fosters a sense of brand loyalty and allows for them to fortify their market position and remain competitive within the market space.

+**Data Overview**:

 **Dataset Features**
 * **customerID**: A unique number that represents an inidividual customer.
 * **gender**: If the customer is either male or female (option limited)